 The situation of working horses and donkeys in Afghanistan is very bad.
 Working in harsh conditions, they have to carry heavy loads, and most equine owners lack awareness of good animal husbandry practices.
 Many horses and donkeys therefore are exhausted and suffering from untreated sores, injuries and diseases.

-In 2016/2017 DCA/Brooke will be working with 2,500 males, 2,000 females, and 2,200 children equine owners.
-By advising them on simple measures like watering, diet, housing, foot care, and reduced workload, DCA/Brooke therefore significantly contributes to the welfare of thousands of equines in Afghanistan.
+In 2017/2018, DCA/Brooke will be working with 63 paravets, 71 farriers, 60 harness makers, 58 traditional local healers, and 75 traditional and religious leaders.
+In total DCA/Brooke will reach over 5,000 males, almost 2,500 females, and 2,200 children equine owners.
+By advising them on simple measures like watering, diet, housing, foot care, and reduced workload, DCA/Brooke are expecting to sustainably improve the welfare of over 37,500 animals by 2018.